mohitdhatrak/MinionTranslator/README.md

-# MinionTranslator
+# Minion Translator

+Want to speak minionese the language of minions?

-An app that translates your text into minionese, the language of minions.
+Check out this minion language translator that translates your text into minionese.

+Tech Stack: HTML, CSS & JavaScript

 You can try it [here](https://minioneselanguage.netlify.app/)